Learn something new every day

 Choosing the best shaving cream heater is dependent upon budget, type of shaving cream being used, and desired features.
-A shaving cream heater is designed to warm up a can of shaving cream or gel.
 Some units can accommodate all brands of shaving cream, while others are only compatible with their own brands.
 In addition, certain brands of shaving cream heaters may only accommodate shaving creams, while another units may accommodate shaving gels.

 One type of shaving cream warmer may keep the product warm for extended periods of time, while another unit may keep the shaving cream warm for only a few minutes.
 Furthermore, a shaving cream heater might warm up an entire can of product, while another may only warm the shaving cream when it is dispensed from the unit.
 Prices can vary, and usually depend on the brand and featured options.
 In addition, a shaving cream heater can usually be purchased at a retail store, pharmacy, or beauty supply store.